 If you plan to get pre-qualified with a lender before starting your search for a manufactured home, make sure to find out any age limitations for a structure they will finance.
 This will save you time during your home search, as you can avoid viewing any properties that do not meet the lender’s specific financing criteria.

 So who is eligible for VA purchase loans?
-Both active service members and veterans are eligible for VA manufactured home loans.
+Both active service members and veterans are eligible for VA m home loans.
 However, there are many service requirements for both classes of individuals.
 Active-duty personnel must complete at least 90 days of continuous service in order to qualify for a VA loan.

 Individuals that have already separated from the U.S. military must meet certain minimum service requirements.
-These requirements have been adjusted periodically over the years, which is why you should check the VA website for specific service thresholds.
+These requirements have been adjusted periodically over the years, which is why you should check the Veterans Affairs for specific service thresholds.

 What Are the Standard Requirements for All VA Loans?

-Before we address the unique VA manufactured home requirements, let’s highlight the general regulations that apply to all VA loan purchases.
+Before we address the unique VA home requirements, let’s highlight the general regulations that apply to all VA loan purchases.
 You will need to meet the qualifications to be VA loan eligible by obtaining your (COE) Certificate of Eligibility.

 Like with other types of mortgages, obtaining a VA loan requires you to meet the minimum credit score threshold.
 To be clear, the VA does not have an official minimum credit score requirement.
 In theory, the VA will guarantee any authorized loan that is provided to a qualifying veteran.